jtassia/You-Dont-Know-JS/up & going/ch2.md

 You might wonder why you'd go to the trouble to write new syntax only to have it transpiled away to older code -- why not just write the older code directly?

-There's several important reasons you should care about transpiling:
+There are several important reasons you should care about transpiling:

 1. The new syntax added to the language is designed to make your code more readable and maintainable.
 The older equivalents are often much more convoluted.
 You should prefer writing newer and cleaner syntax, not only for yourself but for all other members of the development team.
 2. If you transpile only for older browsers, but serve the new syntax to the newest browsers, you get to take advantage of browser performance optimizations with the new sytnax.
 This also lets browser makers have more real-world code to test their implementations and optimizations on.
 3. Using the new syntax earlier allows it to be tested more robustly in the real world, which provides earlier feedback to the JavaScript committee (TC39).
 If issues are found early enough, they can be changed/fixed before those language design mistakes become permanent.

+//TODO Kyle: OK to make this a bulleted list instead?

 Here's a quick example of transpiling.
 ES6 adds a feature called "default parameter values."
 It looks like this: